 I am powerful.

 What about mantras in Sanskrit?
-Here are a few more well-known examples:
+Some more well-known examples include

 Om So Hum

 This mantra means "I am that," or "I am the universe."
 The video above is an example of the Om So Hum mantra.

 Om mani padme hum